 The national security review process in the United States – often referred to as the Exon–Florio or CFIUS1 review process, after the relevant authorising statute and enforcement agency, respectively – has existed for decades.
 It originally focused, at least in practice, on the acquisition by foreign companies of US businesses directly or indirectly supplying the US Department of Defense, but especially after the 9/11 terrorist attacks, the concept of national security – and therefore the types of transactions subject to review under the regime – was broadened by statute and in practice.
 Today, the national security review process can be an important part of many transactions, even though it remains voluntary.
-Examples of industries in which notifications under the regime have been submitted include computers, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals, and steel.
+Examples of industries in which notifications under the regime have been submitted include computers, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals and steel.

 What is the regulation and who administers it?

-The US national security review process is conducted pursuant to the Exon–Florio Amendment to the Defense Production Act of 1950, as amended by the Foreign Investment and National Security Act of 2007 (FINSA) (the Act).6 The Act grants the President the authority to review any transaction by a foreign person or persons that results in control over a US business (ie, a ‘covered transaction’) and to suspend or prohibit that transaction if it threatens to impair the national security of the United States.
+The US national security review process is conducted pursuant to the Exon–Florio Amendment to the Defense Production Act of 1950, as amended by the Foreign Investment and National Security Act of 2007 (FINSA) (the Act).5 The Act grants the President the authority to review any transaction by a foreign person or persons that could result in control over a US business (ie, a ‘covered transaction’) and to suspend or prohibit that transaction if it threatens to impair the national security of the United States.

 CFIUS is charged with conducting the national security review on behalf of the President pursuant to the Act and, as appropriate, making a recommendation regarding Presidential action.
 CFIUS is an inter-agency committee consisting of, as chair, the Secretary of the Treasury and, as members, the Secretaries of Commerce, State, Defense, Homeland Security and Energy, as well as the Attorney General, the United States Trade Representative, and the Director of the Office of Science and Technology Policy.
 The Secretary of Labor and the Director of National Intelligence serve as ex officio members.
-Other executive branch representatives observe and, as appropriate, participate in the Committee’s activities, including the Chairman of the Council of Economic Advisors, the Director of the Office of Management and Budget, the Assistant to the President for National Security Affairs, the Assistant to the President for Economic Policy, and the Assistant to the President for Homeland Security and Counterterrorism.7
+Other executive branch representatives observe and, as appropriate, participate in the Committee’s activities, including the Chairman of the Council of Economic Advisors, the Director of the Office of Management and Budget, the Assistant to the President for National Security Affairs, the Assistant to the President for Economic Policy, and the Assistant to the President for Homeland Security and Counterterrorism.6